HarutoHiroki/Discord.js-Bot/README.md

 As mentioned in optional tools, PM2 is a useful tool that can help you keep your bot online and restart it whenever it crashes.
 To install it do
 `npm i pm2` to install it for the repo only or do `npm i pm2 -g` to install it globally (need admin/sudo perms)

+Then you can start the bot using PM2 by doing `pm2 start index.js` inside the bot folder.
+More documentation [here](https://pm2.keymetrics.io/)